-Improving the quality of your indoor environment is something we take very seriously, so we are cleaning our environment one building at a time.
-Indoor environments have a significant impact on human and environmental health, learning outcomes, and productivity.
-Based on extensive industry research focused on building maintenance and operations, technology and cleaning science, Boston University has identified the best tools, products and practices for maintaining sustainable buildings that protect human health and the environment.
-The University’s program adheres to LEED v3 2009 for Existing Buildings: Operations & Maintenance (LEED EB O+M) standards.
+Indoor environments impact human and environmental health, learning outcomes, and productivity.
+Based on extensive industry research, Boston University has identified the best tools, products, and practices that protect human health and the environment.
+The University’s program adheres to LEED (Leadership in Energy & Environmental Design) standards established by the US Green Building Council.

-- Sustainable Purchasing: BU follows a sustainable purchasing policy that is aligned with the U.S. Environmental Protection Agency’s Environmentally Preferable Purchasing Policy to protect human health and reduce the environmental impact of materials used in the operations and maintenance of buildings.
+- Sustainable Purchasing: Our purchasing policy aligns with the US Environmental Protection Agency’s Environmentally Preferable Purchasing Policy to protect human health and reduce the environmental impact of materials used in the operations and maintenance of buildings.

-- High-performance Cleaning Program: The University follows guidelines to ensure the program includes appropriate staffing plan and work load management; training of maintenance personnel; and mandates the use of sustainable cleaning products, equipment, and material.
+- High-performance Cleaning Program: We follow guidelines to ensure the program includes appropriate staffing plan and workload management; training of maintenance personnel; and mandates the use of sustainable cleaning products, equipment, and material.

 - Custodial Effectiveness Assessment: BU implements, manages, and audits in accordance with APPA Leadership in Educational Facilities’ and Custodial Staffing Guidelines to determine appearance level of the facility as well as managing its workload through CAMMS software.

-- Sustainable Cleaning Products and Materials: The University purchases only the Carpet and Rug Institute Sustainable Label, Green SealTM and EcoLogoTM-certified cleaning products and Forest Stewardship Council (FSC) certified paper products.
-In addition, microfiber technology is used for mops and dust rags as they are more efficient, require less water, and last longer
+- Sustainable Cleaning Products and Materials: The University purchases only the Carpet and Rug Institute Sustainable Label, Green Seal– and EcoLogo–certified cleaning products, and Forest Stewardship Council–certified paper products.
+In addition, microfiber technology is used for mops and dust rags as they are more efficient, require less water, and last longer.

-- Sustainable Cleaning Equipment: All equipment used will limit or eliminate the use of hazardous materials, improve indoor air quality (IAQ), minimize environmental impact and allow for the healthy reuse of space and materials.
+- Sustainable Cleaning Equipment: All equipment used will limit or eliminate the use of hazardous materials, improve indoor air quality, minimize environmental impact, and allow for the healthy reuse of space and materials.

 - Indoor Chemical Pollutant and Source Control: BU employs permanent entryway systems to capture dirt and particulates entering the building at all public entry points; and develops the associated cleaning strategies to maintain entryway systems and exterior walkways.